Business Rates Relief and Exemptions

 To apply please complete our Small Business Rate Relief online form

-Alternatively please call the business rates team on 01279 655261 EXT 7223 , where you can apply for the relief over the phone
+Alternatively please call the business rates team on 01279 655261 EXT 7223 , where you can apply for the relief over the phone.

-Charitable Rate Relief
+Charitable and Discretionary Rate Relief

 For more information please call the business rates team 01279 655261 ext 7223.